OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Start-Process.md

 ### -NoNewWindow

 Start the new process in the current console window.
 By default on Windows, PowerShell opens a new window.
-On non-Windows systems, you never get a new terminal window.
+On non-Windows systems, you never get a new window.

-You cannot use the **NoNewWindow** and **WindowStyle** parameters in the same command.
+You can't use the **NoNewWindow** and **WindowStyle** parameters in the same command.

-The parameter does not apply for non-Windows systems.
+The parameter doesn't apply to non-Windows systems.

 ```yaml
 Type: System.Management.Automation.SwitchParameter